-At March 31, 2019 and December 31, 2018, we had investments in non-publicly traded companies that do not have readily determinable fair values with carrying amounts that totaled \$63.7 million and \$59.5 million, respectively.
+At September 30, 2019 and December 31, 2018, we had investments in non-publicly traded companies that do not have readily determinable fair values with carrying amounts that totaled \$63.9 million and \$59.5 million, respectively, which are included in other long-term assets in the accompanying condensed consolidated balance sheets.
 These investments are measured at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-Changes resulting from impairment and observable prices changes are recognized in the statement of income during the period the change is identified.
+Changes resulting from impairment and observable prices changes are recognized in the statements of (loss) income during the period the change is identified.
+Of the total carrying amounts above, investments in variable interest entities total \$41.0 million and represents our maximum exposure to loss as of both September 30, 2019 and December 31, 2018.

-The changes in non-marketable investments not accounted for under the equity method during 2019 are as follows:
+The changes in non-marketable investments not accounted for under the equity method during the nine months ended September 30, 2019 and 2018 are as follows: